RensselaerMotorsport/VehicleControlUnit/README.md

 ## Software Compilation on VS Code

+### Basic Setup for Software Compilation
-To compile purely software using .
+To compile purely software using cmake

 1. You idealy would want to fetch the repository to the same directory that can be accessed by STM32 Cube IDE to ensure seamless workflow and updates from software to hardware, so follow step 1 to 4 from [Basic Setup for Hardware Compilation](#basic-setup-for-hardware-compilation)
 2. Open the repository folder in VS Code.